Shoulder Replacement Surgery

 Since driving is recommended only after you regain normal motion and strength in your shoulder, it is best if you can arrange for someone who will pick you up and take you home from the hospital around 4-5 days after the procedure.

 Most people generally require some assistance for around six weeks after the surgery.

 The surgery is performed under general anesthesia, which means you will be unconscious during the procedure.
 First, an orthopedic surgeon will be replacing the natural bone in the ball and socket of your shoulder joint.
 It will be replaced with a material that can be plastic or metal.
 This surgery can keep you in the hospital for several days.
 You will also need several weeks of physical therapy after the surgery.

 Shoulder replacement surgeries are of three types:

-Total shoulder replacement: This is the most common type of shoulder replacement surgery.
+Total shoulder replacement is the most common type of shoulder replacement surgery.
 The ball at the top of your humerus is replaced with a metal ball, which gets attached to the remaining bone.
 Then the socket is covered with a new plastic surface.

-Partial shoulder replacement: In this method, only the ball gets replaced.
+In Partial shoulder replacement method, only the ball gets replaced.

-Reverse shoulder replacement: Your doctor can choose this type of surgery if you have a torn rotator cuff.
+Your doctor can choose Reverse shoulder replacement surgery if you have a torn rotator cuff.
 It is also done when another method didn’t provide fruitful results.
 The metal ball will be attached to your shoulder bones in this method, after which a socket will be implanted at the top of your arm.

 The surgery takes around two hours.
 After it is complete, you will be taken to a recovery room.
 After you are awake, you will be moved to a hospital room.